awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 ```

 **Note**
-The VPC feature for automatically creating a DNS record is disabled because the IoT control and data endpoints are split\.
-To join these endpoints, you must manually create a Private DNS record\.
+The VPC feature for automatically creating a DNS record is disabled\.
+To connect to these endpoints, you must manually create a Private DNS record\.
 For more information about Private VPC DNS records, see [Private DNS for interface endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#vpce-private-dns)\.
 For more information about AWS IoT Core VPC limitations, see [Limitations of VPC endpoints](#VPC-limitations)\.

-To correctly route DNS queries from your devices to the VPC endpoint interfaces, you must manually create DNS records in a Private Hosted Zone that is attached to your VPC\.
+To connect MQTT clients to the VPC endpoint interfaces, you must manually create DNS records in a Private Hosted Zone that is attached to your VPC\.
 To get started, see [Creating A Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html)\.
 Within your Private Hosted Zone, create an alias record for each elastic network interface IP for the VPC endpoint\.
 If you have multiple network interface IPs for multiple VPC endpoints, create weighted DNS records with equal weights across all the weighted records\.
 These IP addresses are available from the [DescribeNetworkInterfaces](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeNetworkInterfaces.html) API call when filtered by the VPC endpoint ID in the description field\.

 ## Controlling Access to AWS IoT Core over VPC endpoints<a name="Control-VPC-access"></a>